Maine’s Forest Conditions – Resources and Reports

 FIA field crew prepares to re-measure a remote FIA plot in Northern Maine

-The FIA program is implemented primarily by field crews of inventory specialists, part of the Forest Health and Monitoring Division, and the state’s forest biometrician.
+Maine’s Forest Inventory is implemented primarily by MFS field crews of inventory specialists, part of the Forest Health and Monitoring Division, with support from the USFS-FIA program.
 This page summarizes recent reports that resulted from the work of these dedicated MFS employees and from MFS’s partnership with the USDA Forest Service’s national program.

-Annually, USDA-FS FIA unit, in concert with MFS,provides updates summarizing the most current data (e.g., Forests of Maine 2021 and Forests of Maine 2020).
-In summer 2024, the 2022 data should be publicly available.
-MFS is currently compiling the 2023 data, while field crews are collecting the 2024 data.
+Annually, the USDA-FS FIA unit, in concert with MFS,provides updates summarizing the most current data (e.g., Forests of Maine 2022 and Forests of Maine 2020).
+Additional analysis and reporting is conducted by MFS staff including the state’s forest biometrician.
+The 2022 data was released in August 2024.
+USFS-FIA should begin processing and loading 2023 data in the upcoming months, field crews have finished collecting the 2024 data and are currently collecting the 2025 data.

 2018 marked the end of the fourth full cycle since the annual FIA inventory began.
-Maine’s Forests 2018 summarizes these data in the most recent (interactive) 5-year report.
-(View summary report).
+Maine’s Forests 2018 summarizes these data in an interactive 5-year report.
+A condensed summary in PDF format is also available.

-The data that underlie these reports, once collected are stored in a public repository found in the FIA DataMart.
+Once collected, the data that underlie these reports are stored in a public repository in the FIA DataMart.

 Users can download the data to conduct their own analyses or use tools such as EVALIDator to generate population level estimates.